The Current Challenges of Biometric Access Control

 These are some of the advantages of fusion system.
 At the same time, we have to be mindful of the trade‑offs.

-Again, there is computational requirements which can increase.
-There can be the time requirement, which can also increase.
+Again, there are computational requirements which can increase.
+There can be a time requirement, which can also increase.
 Again, putting all these things into one framework would allow us to benefit from the use of multiple traits.